NLK-NML/MeSH-CZ-RDF-Docker/README.md

-# Provide MeSH-CZ-RDF using a SPARQL server
+# Publishing MeSH-CZ-RDF using a SPARQL server
 Container support for MeSH-CZ-RDF

 > Work in progress ...